-(1) Member of Audit Committee.

-(2) Member of Compensation Committee.

-(3) Member of Reserves and Sustainability Committee.

-(4) Member of Nominating and Corporate Governance Committee.

-(5) Each of the Directors, other than William Lundin and Deborah Starkman, was appointed at the Annual General Meeting of Shareholders in May 2023 for a term until the next Annual General Meeting of Shareholders, to be held in May 2024, unless the directorship is earlier vacated in accordance with the Articles of the Corporation or the Business Corporations Act (British Columbia) or he or she becomes disqualified to act as a director.
-Ms. Starkman was appointed by the Board as of November 27, 2023 and Mr. William Lundin was appointed by the Board as of January 1, 2024.

-(6) Rojafi, an investment company owned by Mr. Heppenstall and his family, holds 1,127,501 Common Shares.

-(7) Bromma Asset Management Inc., of which Mr. Lundin is majority owner and CEO, has control and direction over 185,100 Common Shares.
+- (1) Member of Audit Committee. - (2) Member of Compensation Committee. - (3) Member of Reserves and Sustainability Committee. - (4) Member of Nominating and Corporate Governance Committee. - (5) Each of the Directors was appointed at the Annual General Meeting of Shareholders in May 2024 for a term until the next Annual General Meeting of Shareholders, to be held in May 2025, unless the directorship is earlier vacated in accordance with the Articles of the Corporation or the Business Corporations Act (British Columbia) or he or she becomes disqualified to act as a director. - (6) Rojafi, an investment company owned by Mr. Heppenstall and his family, holds 1,127,501 Common Shares.
+(7) Bromma Asset Management Inc., of which Mr. Lundin is majority owner and CEO, has control and direction over 185,100 Common Shares. - (8) Member of the Executive Committee and a "Person Discharging Managerial Responsibilities" for purposes of the Market Abuse Regulation.

-As at March 22, 2024, the directors and executive officers of the Corporation, as a group, beneficially owned, or directed or controlled, directly or indirectly, including through investment or controlled companies as noted above, approximately 4.47 million Common Shares or approximately 3.55% of the total number of issued and outstanding Common Shares.
+As at March 24, 2025, the directors and executive officers of the Corporation, as a group, beneficially owned, or directed or controlled, directly or indirectly, including through investment or controlled companies as noted above, approximately 4.9 million Common Shares or approximately 4.2% of the total number of issued and outstanding Common Shares.